Sourish07/MLVisSuite/prd.md

 *   Visually demonstrate the iterative process and outcome of K-Means Clustering on user-provided 2D data.
 *   Allow users to interactively add/remove data points and control relevant algorithm parameters (e.g., polynomial degree, learning rate, number of iterations, number of clusters).
 *   Deliver clear visual and textual feedback on the algorithm's state, progress, and results (e.g., convergence status, cost/loss values, calculated parameters).
-*   Build the application using a modern, maintainable, and scalable tech stack (Next.js frontend, FastAPI backend).
+*   Build the application using a modern, maintainable, and scalable tech stack (React frontend, FastAPI backend).

 ### 3. Target Audience